The Key to Effective Succession Planning

 Tying compensation to succession planning won’t fix a succession planning process that is underdeveloped or ineffectual, but it will add an extra layer of stability to an existing, effective process.
 Everyone – regardless of level – needs to feel motivated.
 A robust compensation package helps establish and maintain that motivation, while sufficiently linking it to the succession planning process directs it toward the activities the company most needs.
 Linking the two is a win-win.

-Succession Planning: Should You Keep it Internal?
+Succession Planning: Keep it Internal or External?

+Succession Planning: Should You Keep it Internal or External?
 The goal of succession planning is simple: to recruit top talent to fill key positions when they become available with as little transition time as possible.
 However, the process itself is often more complicated.
-Which positions are key, for example, and where does that top talent come from?
-Key positions are whichever positions are vital […]
+Which positions are key, for example, and where does that top talent […]

 Resource Box Header Compensation Planning to Retain Top Talent